 Any combination of 54 or 95 makes a smaller straight.
 You have the nut straight as well as the nut flush draw and a draw to a bigger straight.

 You have this board crushed.
 Not only do you “cooler” any smaller straight but you also have a freeroll (with your flush draw and bigger straight draw) on any other player who has likewise flopped the nut straight.

-More in the How to Not Suck at Pot-Limit Omaha series:
+More on How to Not Suck at Pot-Limit Omaha: